NorbertRuff/Cineflix/README.md

 # <div style="color:#f59800" align="center">---|🧐 Project philosophy|---</div>

-> Learn new things, have fun with front-end development.
+> To make a project that shows of my skills and passion for React JS, front-end development.

 ## 🚦Demo